 May 26, 2018 & May 27, 2018Saturday: 11:00am - 5:00pmSunday: 11:00am - 5:00pm

-Seven Oaks House is often referred to as the oldest habitable home in Winnipeg.
+Seven Oaks House is the oldest home remaining in Winnipeg.
 It was constructed between 1851 & 1853 for John Inkster, a prominent local trader and politician.
 Fully restored to its original appearance, it has operated as a community museum since 1958.
-Furnished with Inkster family belongings and other period pieces, Seven Oaks House is now a museum that provides visitors with a fascinating glimpse of life at the Red River Settlement.
-When construction was completed in 1853, an imposing structure stood on the second rise up from the Red River.
-Seven Oaks House and grounds are now open to the public daily in the spring and summer.
-Guided tours available.
-Park & buildings open.
-Space for picnics.
-Community history displays.
+Furnished with Inkster family belongings and other period pieces, Seven Oaks House provides visitors with a fascinating glimpse of daily life during the Red River Settlement era (1812-1870).
+Seven Oaks House Museum and its grounds are open to the public daily in the spring and summer.
+Guided tours, a park, and picnic area are available.

 Tours available throughout the day.